Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 # Galaga?

 ## ToDo
-* font bitmap
-    * differentiate between static and dynamic text rendering
-    * fix to text actually looks good
 * Rather then side to side enemies actually go downwards mostly
     * one of them is basically a kamikaze pilot
         * this requires to check collision between players and enemies
-    * Create proper paths
-      * interpolate between two positions, enemyType also have some sort of function to modify the path

 ### Game things
 * Wave logic